Villfuk02/Project-Nitrogen/Documentation/Tickets/Wind Turbine.md

 [[Economic buildings]]

 main source of [[Energy]]
-needs to be next to a path
+some restriction to compete for space with towers
-blocks 3x3 space
+- needs to be next to a path?